310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

             Are you sure!?
 But it’s a super valuable premium sticker, y’know…?
             {% endbubble %}
             {% bubble Midori norsmile %}
-            You’re right, to someone who isn’t interested in this sort of thing, they wouldn’t see any value in it, so… This might just get thrown away if nobody takes it.
+            Ah, you’re right, to someone who isn’t interested in this sort of thing, they wouldn’t see any value in it, so… This might just get thrown away if nobody takes it.
             {% endbubble %}
             {% bubble Midori smile %}
             In that case, I’d be glad to have it.
 Thank you so much…♪